bitovi/academy/src/technology-consulting/5-communication.md

 Large Language Models (LLMs) can be powerful for improving communication, but it’s important to understand their limitations.
 These models predict the next word or phrase based on probability.
 While this enables them to generate realistic text, they do not think, reason, or understand context like humans do.

 For example, if you type “The dog likes to play with the…” the model predicts the most likely word to complete the sentence (e.g., “ball”, “rope”, stick”, “toy”, etc.).
-While this prediction can often be accurate, LLMs occasionally produce errors or “hallucinations”—information that sounds plausible but is not based on fact.
+While this prediction can often be accurate, LLMs occasionally produce errors or “hallucinations” — information that sounds plausible but is not based on fact.

 Microsoft has a great article on [How Large Language Models work](https://medium.com/data-science-at-microsoft/how-large-language-models-work-91c362f5b78f).